IonQ: Leadership

-Niccolò de Masi succeeded Chapman as Chief Executive Officer in February 2025.
-A physicist by training with degrees from the University of Cambridge’s Cavendish Laboratory, de Masi has led multiple technology and consumer companies and served on more than a dozen public company boards.
+Niccolò de Masi succeeded Chapman as CEO in February 2025.
+A physicist by training with degrees from the University of Cambridge’s Cavendish Laboratory, de Masi has led multiple technology and consumer companies and was on more than a dozen public company boards.
 Early in his career, he was CEO of Monstermob Group PLC and Glu Mobile, where he oversaw significant growth through mobile gaming and hardware-software ecosystem strategies.
 He later co-founded dMY Technology Group, which completed several special-purpose acquisition company (SPAC) mergers, including IonQ’s 2021 public listing.

 As CEO, de Masi has focused on expanding IonQ’s footprint in quantum networking and international markets.
 During his tenure, IonQ has completed several acquisitions.
 IonQ has also pursued global partnerships with organizations such as Japan’s National Institute of Advanced Industrial Science and Technology (AIST) and EPB in Chattanooga, Tennessee, while exploring future expansion through planned acquisitions of Oxford Ionics and Capella Space.

 Acquisitions

 In November 2024, IonQ announced it would acquire Qubitekk, a U.S. firm focused on quantum networking technologies.

 In May 2025, the company acquired a controlling stake in ID Quantique (IDQ), a Geneva-based firm specializing in quantum-safe cryptography and sensing technologies, adding hundreds of patents to IonQ's portfolio.

-In June 2025, IonQ agreed to acquire British quantum computing startup, Oxford Ionics, for approximately $1.1 billion.
-Also in June, IonQ completed the acquisition of Lightsynq Technologies, a US startup developing photonic interconnects and quantum memory.
+In June 2025, IonQ agreed to acquire British quantum computing startup, Oxford Ionics, for approximately $1.1 billion in IonQ stock.
+Also in June, IonQ completed the acquisition of Lightsynq Technologies, a US startup developing photonic interconnects and quantum memory, for 12.4 million shares of IonQ stock.

-In July 2025, IonQ finalized its acquisition of Capella Space, a satellite imaging company, with the aim of supporting plans for space-based quantum key distribution networks.
+In July 2025, IonQ acquired satellite imaging company Capella Space, which had raised $320 million since it began in 2016, for $311 million of IonQ stock, with the aim of supporting plans for space-based quantum key distribution networks.

 In September 2025, IonQ announced the acquisition of Vector Atomic, a California-based company specializing in quantum sensors for positioning, navigation, and timing applications.

+In January 2026, IonQ agreed to buy SkyWater Technology for $1.8 billion.
+The acquisition was completed in July 2026.